autowarefoundation/autoware.universe/simulator/learned_model/README.md

 ### InterconnectedModel class

 #### ```Constructor```
-Constructor takes no arguments.
+The constructor takes no arguments.

 #### ```void addSubmodel(std::tuple<std::string, std::string, std::string> model_descriptor)```
 Add a new sub-model to the model.

 Inputs:
 * model_descriptor: Describes what model should be used.
-Model descriptor contains three strings:
+The model descriptor contains three strings:
-    * First string is a path to a file where the model is implemented.
+    * The first string is a path to a file where the model is implemented.
-    * Second string is a path to the file where model parameters are stored
+    * The second string is a path to the file where model parameters are stored.
-    * Third string is a name of the class that implement the model.
+    * The third string is the name of the class that implements the model.

 Outputs:
 * None